StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I am Stefanos, now in the third year of my PhD journey in Decision Sciences at INSEAD, guided by my advisors Georgina Hall and Spyros Zoumpoulis, and collaborating closely with Hamsa Bastani.
+Hi!
+I am Stefanos, now in the third year of my PhD journey in Decision Sciences at INSEAD.
+I am incredibly grateful for the guidance of my advisors, Georgina Hall and Spyros Zoumpoulis, as well as for the continuous mentoring from Hamsa Bastani.

-My research interests span experimentation, policy optimization, transfer and multi-task learning, and AI-assisted decision-making.
+My research interests span experimentation, policy optimization, transfer and multi-task learning, and algorithmic advice.
 I am particularly interested in understanding and developing the data-generation processes necessary for crafting more effective policies.
-Additionally, I study how we should design and provide AI and algorithmic advice or tips to people, aiming to improve human decision-making.
+Additionally, I study AI-assisted decision-making and how we should design and provide algorithmic advice to people, aiming to improve human decision-making.

-Before turning to research, I ventured into entrepreneurship for which I was recognized in the Forbes 30under30 list for Greece.
-I have also contributed to women’s economic development through my roles in public policy & government affairs, and education at MExoxo.
+Before turning to research, I ventured into entrepreneurship, for which I was recognized in the Forbes 30under30 list for Greece.
+I have also contributed to women’s economic development through my public policy and education roles at MExoxo.

 I received a B.S. and M.Eng. in Electrical Engineering and Computer Science from the National Technical University of Athens.
 My full CV is available [here](/files/Stefanos_Poulidis_CV.pdf).